hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/050_Practical_Considerations.md

 ## Common Pitfalls with Serialization

 A typical Jet pipeline involves lambda expressions.
-Since the whole pipeline must be serialized to be sent to the cluster, the lambda expressions must be serializable as well.
+Since the whole pipeline definition must be serialized to be sent to the cluster, the lambda expressions must be serializable as well.
 The Java standard provides an essential building block: if the static type of the lambda is a subtype of `Serializable`, you will automatically get a lambda instance that can serialize itself.

 None of the functional interfaces in the JDK extend `Serializable`, so we had to mirror the entire `java.util.function` package in our own `com.hazelcast.jet.function` with all the interfaces subtyped and made `Serializable`.
 Each subtype has the name of the original with `Distributed` prepended.
 For example, a `DistributedFunction` is just like `Function`, but implements `Serializable`.
+We use these types everywhere in the Pipeline API.

 As always, the magic of auto-serializability of lambdas has its
 flipside: it is easy to overlook what's going on.